socketry/async-job-adapter-active_job/guides/getting-started/readme.md

 ### `Async::Job` Queue Configuration

 You can define your queues in an initializer file (e.g., `config/initializers/async_job.rb`).
 Here is an example configuration that sets up two queues: a default queue using Redis and a local queue that processes jobs inline.
+NOTE that inline jobs will run **sequentially** (that is, not concurrently) outside of an `Async` event loop (that is to say, your jobs will block unless you're running your server using falcon).

 ``` ruby
 # config/initializers/async_job.rb